Showing posts with label Grant (Hilda Kay). Show all posts

 A View of the Town

 , is "A NOVEL OF SMALL TOWN LIFE IN NOVA SCOTIA," as are most of her novels.
-Morgan's Castle stands with Dove Cottage as one of two set outside her home province.
-Dove Cottage has a heavier, darker tone than her Nova Scotia novels, while Morgan's Castle is the heaviest and darkest by far.
+Morgan's Castle stands with The Jameson Girls and Dove Cottage as one of three set outside her home province.
+The Jameson Girls and Dove Cottage are darker than her Nova Scotia novels, while Morgan's Castle is the darkest by far.
 This is not to suggest that the humour, which runs through all her fiction, is entirely black.

 Jan Hilliard's career as a novelist lasted just ten years.
 One wonders why it wasn't longer.
 Her novels garnered uniformly positive reviews – I've yet to find an exception – yet Morgan's Castle is the only one to have been reissued in paperback.
 "A spellbinding novel of romance and suspense in the Du Maurier [sic] tradition," the tagline reads.
 I was reminded more of Muriel Spark and Margaret Millar, but this may be because I'm more familiar with their respective works.

 The heroine of Morgan's Castle is Laura Dean.
 The youngest member of the Dean family, she lives with her widowed artist father Sidney in a ramshackle house located somewhere in the countryside between lakes Ontario and Erie.
 Amy Scott, sister of Laura's late mother, isn't at all happy with her niece's situation.
 Nature can have such a bad influence on a maturing girl.
-And then there's Sidney, who Amy considers a "rural Dion Juan."
+And then there's Sidney, whom Amy considers a "rural Dion Juan."
 For goodness sake, the man gets around on a bicycle!

 Aunt Amy has sent Laura money for a train ticket to the town of Greenwood, where she lives and breeds spaniels.
 There is a husband, Uncle James, but he is as irrelevant to the story as he is to Aunt Amy.
 The focus of her life is Charlotte Morgan, depicted here by Reint de Jonge on the cover of the Dutch translation, Spel met de dood (Haarlem: Staarnrstad, 1966).